zlwaterfield/scramble/README.md

 - Enhanced context awareness
 - View diff between original and improved text
 - Underline grammar / spelling issues
-- Local LLM so it doesn't rely on a third party

 ## Contributing